-Despite what can be seen as a deep love for Luke, she begins to wonder more and more, in spite of herself, whether he's dead.
+Despite her deep hope that she'll see Luke again, she begins to wonder more and more—in spite of herself—whether he's dead.
 She worries that she has betrayed him, alive or dead, by having sex with Nick.
 The chances of her ever meeting Luke again are slim, but she still holds on to the idea of their relationship.

 I [...] think about a girl who did not die when she was five; who still does exist, I hope, though not for me.
 Do I exist for her?
 Am I a picture somewhere, in the dark at the back of her mind? [...]
 Eight, she must be now.
 I've filled in the time I lost, I know how much there's been.
 They were right, it's easier, to think of her as dead.
 I don't have to hope then, or make a wasted effort.
 (12.13, 15)

 The narrator prays her daughter is alive, and wonders whether her daughter even remembers her.
 At the Center the Aunts taught the Handmaids to consider their children dead.
 The narrator acknowledges that this is "easier" because it saves her from the cruelty of hoping in what seems like a vacuum.
 Yet she keeps believing in her daughter's potential existence.

 Later in the book the narrator is presented with seeming proof that her daughter is alive when Serena Joy brings her a Polaroid picture in exchange for her agreeing to have sex with Nick to try to increase her odds of pregnancy.
 At first, she feels relief and joy about seeing her daughter, her "treasure" (35.33), alive.
 But her relief quickly turns to distress as she realizes that her little girl is someone else's child, that society has been able to fool her daughter into forgetting her birth mother: